 If you are going to Japan for the first time, you might have a lot of questions about Japanese culture, how to get around, money, etc.

 The great thing about Japan is that you can travel exactly the way it fits your budget.
-There are many high-end options regarding accommodations and food.
-But there are also just as many budget options available.
+There are many high-end options for accommodations and food.
+But there are also just as many budget options as well.

 As a solo traveller, I tend to be on a budget-conscious side when it comes to spending money.
-I included many budget tips and options for budget travellers in all of my travel guides.
+In my posts, I always include budget accommodations and tips for travelling in Japan on a budget.

 Japan is one of the safest countries in the world.
 The crime rate is low.
 The risk of pickpocketing and mugging is low as well.
 It is rated the 9th safest place in the world base on the Global Peace Index.

-I’ve been to Japan six times, and I haven’t had any issues with safety.
+I’ve been to Japan many times, and I haven’t had any issues with safety.

-The standard voltage is 100V.
+The standard voltage in Japan is 100V.
 The power socket is type A & B. It is the same as North and Central America plugs.

-Staying connected is essential especially if you are a digital nomad.
+Staying connected is essential especially if you are a solo traveller or digital nomad.
 And it is especially useful for having a data connection in Japan as you can use data to translate phrases and navigate your way around a city.